pazadeh/BAAM/README.md

 Here you can find the following seris of codes:
 1. Image preproccessing (MATLAB):

 1.1.
 Size homogenization: Not all the images have originaly the same size.
 This code will make them homogenized based on the the smallest dimensions in the dataset.
+This code is created to run on GPU because of the massivie improvement in calculation time when workin on big 3D images.
 1.2.
 Projector: This code will perform and intensity projection on the images with same size.

 2. Data Preparation (Python):